Grant Generals Wrestling

 $200 per MS wrestler ($60 if free/reduced lunch student)

-You will be redirected to PIL Athletics to register.
+You will be redirected to Arbiter Sports to register.

-Practice is held at the Grant High School Wrestling Room, 2245 NE 36th Ave, Portland, OR.
+MS/HS practice is held at the Grant High School Wrestling Room, 2245 NE 36th Ave, Portland, OR.
+Youth practices are held at the Beaumont Middle School Auxiliary Gym, 4043 NE Fremont St, Portland, OR 97212.

 Who is wrestling for?